 In May 2011, the FASB issued ASU 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs, to clarify and revise the requirements for measuring fair value and for disclosing information about fair value measurements.
-The Plan will adopt this guidance prospectively beginning in 2012.
 The Plan is currently evaluating the impact of this new guidance on the Plan's financial statements.